jakesturges/my-notes/JavaScript/short-circuit-evaluation.md

 # Short Circuit Evaluation

-- can be used to replaced JS if else statements
+- can be used to replaced JS if...else statements

 ### Example

-- if else statement
+- if...else statement

 ```JavaScript
 let username = '';